 Europe: Stock markets steady at open

-[LONDON] European stock markets steadied at the start of trading on Thursday as investors tracked the Brexit saga.
+[LONDON] European stock markets largely steadied at the start of trading on Monday, though London edged ahead with all eyes on more Brexit uncertainty.

-London's benchmark FTSE 100 index was flat at 7,159.49 points compared with the close on Wednesday.
+London's benchmark FTSE 100 index climbed 0.3 per cent to 7,247.97 points compared with the close on Friday.

 AFP